-As a teacher, my primary aim in engaging students with anthropology is to transmit the relevance of the discipline beyond the classroom.
+As a teacher, my primary aim in engaging students with international studies is to transmit the relevance of the discipline beyond the classroom.
 By connecting theory to concrete examples, I teach students to learn how to think carefully about the world around them.
 Students merge everyday experiences with critical thinking, and are provided with the tools and knowledge they need to positively contribute to a diverse society.

 I have taught my own courses at the University of California, Berkeley and The New School, including Migration and the Environment (undergraduate, spring 2019), Durable Solutions in Jordan: A Fieldwork Practicum (graduate, spring 2019), Boundaries and Belonging (graduate, fall 2018), Migration, Politics and Power (undergraduate, spring 2018), Introduction to Social and Cultural Anthropology (undergraduate, summer 2018), and Manufacturing Landscapes (graduate, spring 2018).
 I have been a teaching assistant for courses on art and social movements and given frequent guest lectures and seminars.
-I also teach online as a lecturer in anthropology at Georgian Court University.
+I have also taught online as a lecturer in anthropology at Georgian Court University.

 migration and the environment